 Kids in the Kitchen – Measuring and Cooking Terms

 From the first time Austin started helping in the kitchen I have loved to watch her try to find the right measuring spoon or measuring cup.
-Just because it can be confusing, and it is always a good laugh.
-Plus, as a bonus it is a great lesson.

-I did not look forward to teach fractions because I had a hard time grasping them in school.
+I did not look forward to teaching fractions because I had a hard time grasping them in school.
 But here we took to the kitchen because what is cooking and baking if not math?

 You have the measuring of ingredients.
 How many 1/4 cups go into a 1 cup?
 How many 1/3?